jhanstra/snipster/README.md

 # snipster
 🤓 🚴‍♀️ ☕ **a snippets manager for hipsters** ☕ 🚴‍ 🤓

-snipster manages snippets across all of your text editors and allows you to write and arrange snippets intuitively *by file*, rather than by tediously hand-editing 1000-line json/cson/xml files
+**snipster publishes all of your snippets to all of your editors with one command**

+write and arrange snippets *by file*, rather than tediously hand-editing 1000-line json/cson/xml files.

 ## install & set-up
 ```